DL4mHealth/Medformer/README.md

 Samples with subject IDs {18,19,20,21,46,47,48,49} are assigned to the validation set, while samples with subject IDs {22,23,24,25,50,51,52,53} are assigned to the test set.
 The remaining samples are allocated to the training set.

-[ADFTD](https://openneuro.org/datasets/ds004504/versions/1.0.6) is a public EEG time series dataset with 3 classes, including 36 Alzheimer's disease (AD) patients, 23 Frontotemporal Dementia (FD) patients, and 29 healthy control (HC) subjects.
+[ADFTD](https://openneuro.org/datasets/ds004504/versions/1.0.6) is a public EEG time series dataset with 3 classes, including 36 Alzheimer's disease (AD) patients, 23 Frontotemporal Dementia (FTD) patients, and 29 healthy control (HC) subjects.
 The dataset has 19 channels, and the raw sampling rate is 500Hz.
 Each subject has a trial, with trial durations of approximately 13.5 minutes for AD subjects (min=5.1, max=21.3), 12 minutes for FD subjects (min=7.9, max=16.9), and 13.8 minutes for HC subjects (min=12.5, max=16.5).
 A bandpass filter between 0.5-45Hz is applied to each trial.
 We downsample each trial to 256Hz and segment them into non-overlapping 1-second samples with 256 timestamps, discarding any samples shorter than 1 second.
 This process results in 69,752 samples.
 For the training, validation, and test set splits, we employ both the subject-dependent and subject-independent setups.